scrabbletank/farhome-rules/rulesdoc.md

 When making any roll, a Hexed creature replaces a critical with a single success for every level of Hex on the creature.
 For example, a creature with Hex 2 will replace the first 2 crits they roll with a single success each.

 ##### Incapacitated
-An incapacitated creature takes no actions and automatically fails strength and Dexterity saving throws.
+An incapacitated creature takes no actions and automatically fails strength and dexterity saving throws.

 ##### Paralyzed
 A paralyzed creature automatically failure dexterity saving throws.
-When taking any Action they must first roll a Wound die.
+When taking any Action they must first roll a wound die.
 If the result is a wound they do not take the action and lose the AP spent.

 ##### Poison
 A poisoned creature adds a bad die to all attacks, saving throws, and ability checks, adding a bad die for every level of poison.
 Only the highest level poison takes effect.
-For example someone who has Poison and Poison 2 only adds 2 bad dice instead of 3.
+For example someone who has poison and poison 2 only adds 2 bad dice instead of 3.

 ##### Prone
 a prone creature grants combat advantage to any melee attacker.
 Ranged attacks against this creature add 2 bad dice to their roll.